Norfolk Naval Shipyard Salutes Its Military Veterans During Annual Veterans Day Ceremony

+He continued, “For my active duty [members], if you work hard, keep your feet on the ground, listen, and follow orders, you’ll be amazed at how far you’ll go in the United States military.
+My career was moving because I applied myself and those around me saw that drive.
+Your future is what you make it.”

+“And to my fellow veterans my advice to you is this,” Sivells, Sr. said.
+“Be a pitcher full of water every day when you leave your house, and when you return home, return empty and satisfied that you did something for someone else.
+Each of you have a wealth of knowledge at your disposal.
+Don’t keep that to yourself – pour it into your active duty and into those you are mentoring.
+Show them what it means to truly serve – because it’s up to us to help make our military the best it can be.”

-From Left to Right: Norfolk Naval Shipyard’s Justin Cartwright, Shipyard Command Capt.
-Jip Mosman, and Oscar Thorpe participated in the cake cutting ceremony during the annual Veterans Day Fall-In for Colors Ceremony Nov.
-8. The cake cutting ceremony is a time-honored tradition in the military celebrating the past, present, and future of our Nation and those who serve to protect it – with the known oldest and youngest Veterans of the command taking part.
+Following the ceremony, Capt.
+Mosman hosted a cake cutting ceremony with shipyard employees Oscar Thorpe and Justin Cartwright, paying tribute to all veterans spanning generations.
+The cake cutting ceremony is a time-honored tradition in the military celebrating the past, present, and future of our Nation and those who serve to protect it – with the known oldest and youngest veterans of the command taking part.
+The NNSY VET-ERG provided the cake and the representatives cut it with a naval cutlass sword symbolizing bridging the gap between veteran eras and ensuring continuous service of the nation’s defense at America’s Shipyard.

+The NNSY VET-ERG is comprised of 270 NNSY employees that are either veterans, service members currently serving, or those who support the military.
+At NNSY alone, there are nearly 2,500 Veterans employed with more than 650 considered Naval Sea Systems Command (NAVSEA) Wounded Warriors.

+“It’s a humbling experience for me to see so many support and honor our veterans,” said VET-ERG President Roger Bashaw.
+“Our group is dedicated to serve – with five annual events like our Veterans Day Fall-In for Colors to support our workforce as well as our local community.
+In addition, we host monthly meetings to increase awareness for veteran resources as well as bring in subject matter experts to communicate to our membership on a diverse range of topics.
+We welcome all to our ranks and thank all for your continued support!”

 |Date Taken: